Why I Am a Hindu

-Why I Am a Hindu is a 2018 book by Indian politician Shashi Tharoor.
-In the book, Tharoor writes about the history of Hinduism and its core tenets, as well as socio-cultural developments in India that relate to the religion, while elucidating his own religious convictions.
+Why I Am a Hindu is a 2018 non-fiction book by Indian politician, author, and former bureaucrat Shashi Tharoor, published by Aleph Book Company.
+In the book, Tharoor describes the history of Hinduism and its core tenets, as well as sociocultural developments in India that relate to the religion, while elucidating his own religious convictions.
+In the book, Tharoor seeks to position the debate among various factions within India as one within the Hindu faith, and writes about his own personal identification with the religion.